Michael D.Heath-Caldwell M.Arch.

 Dear Pop,

-The Bank Manager - a new one at the bank here - has asked med to get hold of my Royal Insurance Company Insurance Certificate.
+The Bank Manager - a new one at the bank here - has asked me to get hold of my Royal Insurance Company Insurance Certificate.
 This is held, I think, by Lloyds Bank at Dorchester.
 The insurance policy is their security on the overdraft which is to be used to buy the rest of our stock.
 I think that is quite in order.

-Here I'm just getting estimates etc for putting in power to a pump at the end of the farm.
-The back of the farm - though possessing a well - it did have a petrol pump there - has nothing else.
-If a petrol motor was installed also, that would be the best part of £70.
+I don't foresee any difficulty in paying back your mortgage in sterling.
+Here I am just getting estimates etc for putting in power to a pump at the end of the farm.
+The back of the farm - though possessing a well - it did have a petrol pump there- has nothing else.
+If a petrol motor was installed a reservoir would have to be installed also - that would be the best part of £70.
 Altogether electricity offers the best set up and will also be more convenient.

-Other things are receiving attention ie shed, troughs, alkathene pipes, bridge etc.
+Other things are receiving attention, ie., shed, troughs, alkathene pipes, bridge, etc.

-The house, by the way - is better than Ivan's, I think it is as good as the Gardner's for whom we worked.
-When you see it you'll agree, I think.
+Both H.D. and J.J. continue to thrive here.
+They don't get half so dirty as they used to.
+The house, by the way, is better than Ivan's, I think it is as good as the Ganders for whom we worked.
+When you see it you'll agree I think.

-Hope you are all well,
+Hope you are all well.

-Jimmy
+With love, Jimmy

-Letter - Wednesday, 20 April 1960
+20 April 1960

-To - Capt C.H.
-Heath-Caldwell, Pound House, Cattistock, Dorset, England
+To - Captain C.H.Heath-Caldwell, The Pound House, Cattistock, Dorset, England

 Dear Daddy,